KrispyTech/airneis/README.md

 ### The Login Page

 The login page allows all users who already have an account to login to the site or application.
-So, this page therefore contains mandatory information for full access to the site or application.
+This page therefore contains mandatory information for full access to the site or application.

 ### The Account Settings Page